SNMetamorph/PrimeXT/documentation/docs/eng/intro.md

 - Extended maximum map size limit (65535x65535x65535 units)
 - Automatic exposure correction (eye adaptation effect)
 - Support for decals on studiomodels
-- Extended model limits (no more need to split into a bunch of `.smd` files)
+- Extended model limits (no more need to split into a bunch of smd-files)
 - Dynamic lighting with shadows
 - Rigid body physics (using PhysX engine)
 - Normal mapping support